CortexIntelligentAutomation/docs/content/en/docs/2026.3/Reference/Concepts/working-with/email/authentication.md

 To send using basic username and password against a non-Microsoft host, use [Send Email Using SMTP Server][] instead.

-### Setting up an Outlook account for OAuth authentication using certificate credentials {#setting-up-certificate-credentials-outlook}
+### Setting up an Outlook account for OAuth authentication using certificate credentials

 Use certificate credentials when [Send Email Using Microsoft 365][] receives [Microsoft365OAuthCertificateCredentials][] as its [Credentials][] property.
 This replaces the client secret with an X.509 certificate uploaded to the app registration.